Mironiusz/Portfolio/README.md

 # Portfolio
-## Here you can find out why I am the greatest copywriter and programmer - and why you should hire me.
+## Very happy you are here!
+Check out my best projects and decide, if we are a good fit.
-You can check all of my projects that are on GitHub and projects that are not here (websites and ads).
+You can check all of my projects on GitHub and projects that are not here (websites and ads).
 Let's dive into it.

 ## RMD Solutions Projects